quodvideo/ShuffleWM/README.md

 # ShuffleWM
 The Shuffle window manager for INDEX.

----

-If you want to see what this is about, you need an X11 application that uses the _globally active_ input model.
+> If you want to see what this is about, you need an X11 application that uses the _globally active_ input model.
 Most probably don't.
 You can check with _xprop_
+>

-    xprop WM_PROTOCOLS WM_HINTS
+>     xprop WM_PROTOCOLS WM_HINTS
+>

-Look for "WM\_TAKE\_FOCUS" in the first line of output.
-Also look for
+> In the first line of output, look for
+>
+>     WM_TAKE_FOCUS
+>
+> In the remaining lines, look for
+>

-    Client accepts input or input focus: False
+>     Client accepts input or input focus: False

-in the remaining lines.
+>

-Just having a globally active application isn't enough.
+> Just having a globally active application isn't enough.
 The application has to make use of the input model.
 Eventually there will be an INDEX app to demonstrate this.

----

 INDEX is the INcompatible Desktop Environment for X.